Ak-Elements/Onyx-TemplateProject/README.md

          - Install GCC 11+ from the [GCC Installation Guide](https://gcc.gnu.org/install/).
          - Windows users can install GCC via [WSL](https://code.visualstudio.com/docs/cpp/config-wsl) for a Linux-like environment.

+## Set project name
+ By default the template for this default project is called 'project_name' and is renamed by github once you create a new repository from it using the **[Use this template](https://github.com/Ak-Elements/Onyx-DefaultProject/generate)** feature.
+ If you decided to download the repository manually you have to change those default names yourself by opening all 3 generate_projects scripts and replace `@PROJECT_NAME@` with the name of your project as well as renaming the folder `project_name` to the name you chose.

+> It is highly recommended to use the template from GitHub instead of manually downloading the source.

 ## Additional Notes

 -   A GPU with Vulkan support is required.